mrd0ll4r/oktopus/README.md

 # Oktopus IPFS Metadata Crawler/Indexer

-A system to download data off IPFS in parallel, using multiple daemons, and save metadata about it to Postgres.
+A system to download data off IPFS in parallel, using multiple daemons, save metadata about it to Postgres, and optionally keep the downloaded files for further analysis, notifying other systems about them.

 ## Running